cgarciagl/Delphi-TFunctionParser/README.md

-that it is fired when the parser finds a variable and requests a numeric value to substitute it, the opposing variable spends as the oneVariable parameter, and the Value with which the variable should be substituted it is returned in the Parámetro value, another parameter is also included for to determine that it is not a permissible variable, returning in the parameter "Found" a "False".
+that it is fired when the parser finds a variable and requests a numeric value to substitute it, the opposing variable spends as the oneVariable parameter, and the Value with which the variable should be substituted it is returned in the Parï¿½metro value, another parameter is also included for to determine that it is not a permissible variable, returning in the parameter "Found" a "False".
 The way that you define the code for this event will determine if the parser will be CaseSensitive or CaseInsensitive.